Benhurst Local Governing Body

 Bev has been a Local Authority governor at Benhurst Primary School since November 2004.

 Prior to this Bev worked at Prudential Assurance in a variety of HR and system roles including HR Systems Manager with responsibility for 35 staff and the running and development of all HR and payroll systems for the Prudential UK operation.
-Following voluntary redundancy, Bev volunteered as a school governor at Benhurst to broaden her experience and also share her business skills in an educational establishment.
-Bev undertook various projects including the implementation of wrap-around care with the provision of before and after school provision which included surveying parents and interviewing and engaging the successful suppliers.
-Bev began working at Chafford School in Rainham during 2005 running the administration functions in the school including cover, school trips and examination management.
-Bev is currently a Student Support Manager responsible for all school data, pupil reporting, examinations, work experience and careers.
+Following voluntary redundancy, Bev volunteered as a school governor at Benhurst to broaden her experience and share her business skills in an educational establishment.
+Bev undertook various projects including the implementation of wrap-around care with the provision of before and after school provision, which included surveying parents and interviewing and engaging the successful suppliers.
+Bev is currently a Student Support Manager working at Harris Academy Rainham.
+She is responsible for all school data, timetabling, pupil reporting and examinations.

-I have been a parent-governor at Benhurst Primary School since 2011 and a co-opted governor since 2015.
-I am employed at the Department for Education in Westminister.
-I am part of the Pupil Curriculum Committee and currently the Development and Liaison Governor for the school.
-My passion is for children to make progress in life and be better citizens of their society.
-My interests are photography and cookery.
+Abiola has been a parent-governor at Benhurst Primary School since 2011 and a co-opted governor since 2015.
+She is employed at the Department for Education in Westminster and has the responsibility for overseeing Behaviour & Safety along with another governor.
+Her passion is for children to make progress in life and to contribute positively to our society.
+Outside of family and work, Abiola's interests are traveling, photography and cookery.

 After working in banking for 5 years, David returned to full time education where he completed a BA (Hons) in Business Studies.
 Following this, he undertook a PGCE and began teaching in primary education.
 David has taught in 6 state schools in two authorities.
 Whilst working as Deputy Headteacher at Great Berry Primary in Essex, the school was graded Outstanding for the first time and is widely recognised as a lead primary in Basildon.
 The school also successfully converted to an academy during this time.

 Upon completion of the NPQH, David was awarded his first headship at Benhurst Primary.
 Within his first year of headship, David successfully led the school from Requires Improvement to Good.
-Three years on, the school is now firmly working towards Outstanding.
+Five years on, the school is now firmly working towards Outstanding.
 In 2014, Benhurst’s excellent work was recognised and the school expanded from 1½ FE to 2FE.
 Benhurst Primary is now widely known for its forward-thinking ethos and has worked extensively with many local, national and international schools and businesses in its constant drive for excellence.
-David also held the position of Executive Headteacher for another local school during a period of prolonged absence of the substantive Headteacher in July 2016, was appointed Director of Primary at LIFE Education Trust.
+David also held the position of Executive Headteacher for another local school during a period of prolonged absence of the substantive Headteacher.
+In July 2016, he was appointed Director of Primary at The LIFE Education Trust.

-David is an active member of the local Cluster group, has been a governor in four schools and holds a position on the Schools’ Funding Forum for Havering.
+David is an active member of the local Cluster group, has been a governor in four schools and holds a position on the Schools’ Funding Forum for Havering, the Head teacher’s Reference Group and is a member if the Strategic Board of the Billericay SCITT.

-After completion of her NQT year, Stella became a year group leader and took on the role of Computing Coordinator.
-Stella become very involved with Computing within the school and helped to lead changes to the ICT hardware and software across the whole school.
-These changes helped to move the school from Requires Improvement to Good.
-Stella has qualified as a SMART Exemplary Educator and SMART Certified Education Trainer, she has travelled to Madrid and Canada with SMART to take part in training and to act as a mentor to teachers from around the world.
-Stella has welcomed many international visitors to Benhurst Primary School as part of the BETT show for the past two years.
-This year Stella has taken on the additional role of Assistant Head Teacher to cover Maternity Leave.
+After completion of her NQT year at Benhurst, Stella became a Year Group Leader and took the role of Computing Coordinator.
+Stella is passionate about computing within the school and helped to lead changes to the hardware and software across the school and were instrumental in moving the school from Requires Improvement to Good.
+Stella is a qualified SMART Exemplary Educator and SMART Certified Education Trainer and has travelled to Madrid and Canada with SMART to take part in training and to act as a mentor to teachers from around the world.
+Stella leads many international seminars at Benhurst and is a plays a key role in the annual BETT week, leading sessions at Benhurst and the BETT show.
+This year, Stella has also taken on the additional role of Assistant Head Teacher to cover a maternity absence.